 ‘’The challenge with service is that it is highly personal and any experiences are anecdotal.
 I find Budapest to be full of racism and it-is-not-my-problem-level service at all levels.
 (A waiter called me a “f***ing Jew” on my last visit.)
 That said, you may find Budapest delightful but dislike somewhere else.”

 Solution: Trial and error.
 There is an element of adventure here; to reduce it, stay in international chains and call ahead to clarify any upgrade policies or service priorities.

 It can be easy to paint life abroad as a walk in the park.
 It’s much easier to see things in black and white, which is why a lot of people tend to think in terms of high costs of living and high taxes in their home country and total and complete freedom elsewhere.

-The real picture is a bit more grey.
+The real picture is a bit more gray.
 Life always comes with expenses, whether you are living in the most expensive city in the world or you have taken up residence in the extremely affordable and beautiful country of Georgia.
 These “Nomad taxes” are a simple proof of that.

-And, while planning layovers to get better deals on products is nowhere as easy as joining all the Black Friday shoppers in the United States, it also means I get to visit more countries and live the kind of life I want, free of any ties to one place.
+And, while planning layovers to get better deals on products is nowhere as easy as joining all the Black Friday shoppers in the United States, it also means you get to visit more countries and live the kind of life you want, free of any ties to one place.